scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

 The Multi-Object Delete operation enables the deletion of multiple objects from a bucket using a single HTTP request.
 If object keys to be deleted are known, this operation provides a suitable alternative to sending individual delete requests, reducing per-request overhead.
 Refer to :ref:`DELETE Object`.

-The Multi-Object Delete request contains a list of up to 1000 keys that can be deleted.
-In the XML, provide the object key names.
-Optionally, provide version ID to delete a specific version of the object from a versioning-enabled bucket.
+The Multi-Object Delete request contains a list of up to 1,000 keys that can be deleted.
+You can provide object key names in the XML, or provide the version ID to delete a specific version of the object from a versioning-enabled bucket.
 For each key, Zenko performs a delete operation and returns the result of that delete, success or failure, in the response.
 If the object specified in the request is not found, Zenko returns the result as deleted.

 The Multi-Object Delete operation supports two modes for the response—verbose and quiet.
 By default, the operation uses verbose mode in which the response includes the result of deletion of each key in the request.
 In quiet mode the response includes only keys where the delete operation encountered an error.
 For a successful deletion, the operation does not return any information about the delete in the response body.

 Finally, the Content-MD5 header is required for all Multi-Object Delete requests.
-Amazon S3 uses the header value to ensure that your request body has not be altered in transit.
+Zenko uses the header value to ensure that your request body has not been altered in transit.

 Requests
 --------